-Definition of Medical Malpractice in Florida
+What’s the Definition of Medical Malpractice in Florida?

 - Failure to properly diagnose an illness or injury

-- A misdiagnosis of an illness or injury
+- Misdiagnosing an illness or injury

 - Conducting surgery or treatment that does not comply with medical standards

-- Unsterile operating tools or rooms
+- Failure to use sterile operating tools or rooms

-- Failing to give patients appropriate attention
+- Failure to give patients appropriate attention

 - Releasing patients prematurely from medical care